nodeca/babelfish/README.md

 i18n.t('en-GB', 'demo.coerce', 5);      // -> 'Total: 5.'

-// You may want to "dump" translations to load in browser later
+// You may wish to "dump" translations to load in browser later
 // Dump will include all fallback translations and fallback rules var locale_dump = i18n.stringify('ru-RU');